 The magic word: “Our”

 Everyone working on the production of a video or short film puts in a lot of hours, a lot of expertise, and hopefully a good attitude.
 That being said, I can’t tell you how many times I’ve heard the director of a film refer to the film as “my film,” and don’t attribute the success of the film to their hard working crew who made themselves available to work for next to nothing to make it a reality.
 This just leaves a bad taste in everyone’s mouth.
-When referring to any projects in whatever field you work in, always give credit where it is due and never forget every single person who helped you.
+Always give credit where it is due and never forget a single person who helped you.

 Giving feedback that is constructive means giving feedback that will help to improve the final product and not attack anyone’s skills or abilities.
-If you put yourself in your team member’s shoes, they do not want to feel like they are being put on trial or like they disappointed you; this is every creative’s worst fear.
+Put yourself in your team member’s shoes.
+No one wants to feel like they are being put on trial or like they disappointed you; this is every creative’s worst fear.
 One solution to this is to create a company culture that encourages everyone’s unique ways of working and seeing things, and making it a safe environment for exchanging ideas.

-As the manager of the team, you must let them know that every one of them has great ideas, and that’s why they are on your team, but you must look out for the needs of the client.
+Let them know that every one of them has great ideas, however, you must look out for the needs of the client as well.
 It is up to you to cherry pick the best ideas in order to deliver a successful video to the client.
 Let your team know that it is not an easy job for you to turn down certain ideas while going with other ideas that aren’t necessarily creatively-satisfying in order to please the client.
 Make it about the client, because it is.

-Giving feedback that is constructive is also something that can help the team member to improve upon their own craft by seeing more ways to do something, and this in turn will be an asset for the next project.
-Some egos will get in the way, and sometimes these will be the most talented people you will meet, but they are just impossible to work with or don’t fit into what your company culture is, and that’s fine.
+Giving feedback that is constructive is also something that can help the team member to improve upon their own craft by seeing more ways to do something.
+This in turn will be an asset for the next project.
+Some egos will get in the way, and sometimes these will be the most talented people you will meet.
+Not everyone will fit into what your company culture is, and that is okay.
+Just always consider if the real problem is yourself and how you are treating people.
 These are opportunities to either refine your team or adapt your methods.
 Remember, that every one of us is learning and that people all have their own personal issues that they are working through.

 Describe your emotional reactions to things in the video – Everyone has similar ideas of what feeling sad or happy, or scared is, so connect to your team members with these emotions.
 Example: “When I see shot X, it makes me feel sad.
 Are there other shots we can use?”